-- Prior to starting school, parents/ guardians of all new entrants will receive a copy of the schools Code of Behaviour and the Anti-Bullying Ppolicy to be read and signed.
-It is also available on the school's website. - School staff will Each class promotewill highlight the children's awareness of bullying as unacceptable behaviour, in an age-appropriate way.
+- Prior to starting school parents/ guardians of all new entrants will receive a copy of the schools Code of Behaviour and the Anti-Bullying policy to be read and signed.
+It is also available on the school's website. - Each class will highlight the children's awareness of bullying as unacceptable behaviour, in an age-appropriate way.
 This will be explored through The Learn Together Programme, S.P.H.E (Social, Personal and Health Education, covered in the Stay Safe Programme) and the annual bullying awareness month in November. - Whilst S.P.H.E provides the main focus for dealing with issues around bullying, all teachers and S.N.A's can influence attitudes to bullying behaviour in positive manner through teaching conflict resolution strategies.
-Children are taught to challenge inappropriate behaviour in an assertive manner. - KETNS will explore new and emerging methods for promoting prosocial behaviour.
-Examples of this in 2014/2015, for instance, are Buddy Bench or table for children who do not like playing physical games to sit and chat.
-Additionally, Playworks initiative is being implemented currently in the yard to include children who find yard play difficult.
+Children are taught to challenge inappropriate behaviour in an assertive manner. - Buddy Bench or table for children who do not like playing physical games to sit and chat.
+Playworks initiative is being implemented currently in the yard to include children who find yard play difficult.